ATouhou/arabic_verb_conjugator/README.md

 **Change the conjugation options**

-Here, you're changing the conjuation options and printing the new result
+Here, you're changing the conjugation options and printing the new result.

     conjugator.number = :plural
     conjugator.gender = :masculine